top of page

 This practice was one of the early steps the Catholic Church took to control the masses.

-What groups of manuscripts were found in a cave near the sea?
+19. What significant find did researchers uncover in a cave near the sea?

 a.
 Holy Aramaic scriptures found near the Red Sea.